HNU-WQW/LFSSMam/README.md

     Note: The central and peripheral views need to be extracted from the original data set and grayscale values processed on RGB labels

-2. We also provide the processed datasets we use here: [Google Drive Link](https://pan.baidu.com/s/1zCmVnQ7jiZ2nH3sYjjpPDg?pwd=5p8i)
+2. We also provide the processed datasets we use here（only UrbanLF_Syn）: [Google Drive Link](https://ufile.io/0o862owh)

 3. If you are using your own datasets, please orgnize the dataset folder in the following structure:
     ```shell